airpair/angularjs-promises/post.md

 In the preceeding example, the success of the GET request will cause the `$http` service to _resolve_ the promise with the result of the GET request.
 This will then call the `successCallback` passing this resolved value as the first parameter.

-It's quite common to not assign promises to an intermediate variable.
-This example achieves the same result.
+It's quite common to not assign promises to an intermediate variable:

 ```javascript
 $http.get('/my-url').then(function(result) {